Understanding the Topology and the Geometry of the Space of Persistence Diagrams via Optimal Partial Transport: Elements of optimal partial transport

 \subsection{Extension to Radon measures supported on a bounded space}

-Extending optimal transport to measures of different masses, generally refered to as optimal \emph{partial} transport, has been addressed by different authors \cite{ot:figalli2010optimal,ot:chizat2015unbalanced,ot:kondratyev2016new}.
+Extending optimal transport to measures of different masses, generally referred to as optimal \emph{partial} transport, has been addressed by different authors \cite{ot:figalli2010optimal,ot:chizat2015unbalanced,ot:kondratyev2016new}.
 As it handles the case of measures with infinite masses, the work of Figalli and Gigli \cite{ot:figalli2010newTransportationDistance}, is of particular interest for us.
-Authors propose to extend Wasserstein distances to Radon measures supported on a \emph{bounded} open proper subset $\XX$ of $\R^d$, whose boundary is denoted by $\partial \XX$ (and $\overline{\XX} \defeq \XX \sqcup \partial \XX$).
-Informally, they propose to use the boundary $\partial \XX$ as an infinite reservoir of mass.
-To do that, they relax the marginal constraints, proposing to match an element of mass $\mu(\dd x)$ either to some $\nu(\dd y)$, with cost $d(x,y)^p$, or to its projection $s(x)$ onto the boundary $\partial \XX$, with cost $d(x, s(x))^p$ (and similarly for $\nu$).
-Formally, they introduce the following problem: \begin{definition}{\cite[Problem 1.1]{ot:figalli2010newTransportationDistance}} Let $p \in [1, +\infty)$.
+The athors propose to extend Wasserstein distances to Radon measures supported on a \emph{bounded} open proper subset $\XX$ of $\R^d$, whose boundary is denoted by $\partial \XX$ (and $\overline{\XX} \defeq \XX \sqcup \partial \XX$). \begin{definition}{\cite[Problem 1.1]{ot:figalli2010newTransportationDistance}} Let $p \in [1, +\infty)$.
 Let $\mu, \nu$ be two Radon measures supported on $\XX$ satisfying

 The set of admissible transport plans (or couplings) $\Adm(\mu,\nu)$ is defined as the set of Radon measures $\pi$ on $\overline{\XX} \times \overline{\XX}$ satisfying for all Borel sets $A,B \subset \XX$,